Thank you for reading our post, please rate this article at the end.

 - Enjoy a bathroom away from home with patented water lines.

-- The aesthetics provided by the fiberglass walls, laminated flooring, and tinted windows means the RV will turn heads wherever it goes.
+- The aesthetics provided by the fiberglass walls, laminated flooring, and tinted windows mean the RV will turn heads wherever it goes.

-Pros: Unfortunately we can’t cover every exciting feature of the RV in this article, best rest assured that the Heartland Bighorn delivers impressive comfort and winter capabilities that will leave you impressed.
+Pros: Unfortunately, we can’t cover every exciting feature of the RV in this article, but rest assured that the Heartland Bighorn delivers impressive comfort and winter capabilities that will leave you impressed.
 The large selection of floor plans means you’ll be hard-pressed to find a combination that doesn’t meet your requirements.

-Cons: We’re hard-pressed to find any faults with the Bighorn, it’s a seriously impressive piece of kit.
+Cons: We’re hard-pressed to find any faults with the Bighorn; it’s an imposing piece of kit.

 7. Keystone Raptor